-The teacher seldom uses neighborhood and community resources to support the curriculum, students, and families.
-The teacher seldom includes knowledge of communities when designing and implementing instruction.
+6.5 Engaging local communities in support of the instructional program.
+The teacher seldom usesThe teacher occasionally usesneighborhood and communityneighborhood and communityresources to support theneighborhood and communityresources to support thecurriculum, students, andfamilies.
+The teacher seldomfamilies.
+The teacherincludes knowledge ofoccasionally includes knowledgecommunities when designing andimplementing instruction.
+The teacher occasionally uses neighborhood and community resources to support the curriculum, students, and families.
+The teacher occasionally includes knowledge of communities when designing and implementing instruction.
+The teacher regularly uses neighborhood and community resources to support the curriculum, students, and families.
+The teacher regularly includes knowledge of communities when designing and implementing instruction.
+N/A 6.6 Managing professional responsibilities to maintain motivation and commitment to all students.
 The teacher seldom maintains and submits accurate and complete records and reports to support the learning needs of all students.
-The teacher's professional responsibilities, conduct and integrity are not always demonstrated. nity om ing and onal ict and is The teacher occasionally uses neighborhood and community resources to support the curriculum, students, and families.
-The teacher occasionally includes knowledge of communities when designing and implementing instruction.
 The teacher occasionally maintains and submits accurate and complete records and reports to support the learning needs of all students.
-N/A The teacher regularly uses neighborhood and community resources to support the curriculum, students, and families.
-The teacher regularly includes knowledge of communities when designing and implementing instruction.
 The teacher regularly maintains and submits accurate and complete records and reports.
 The teacher regularly maintains a commitment to support the learning needs of all students.
-The teacher regularly maintains a high standard of personal integrity and commitment to student learning and the profession in all circumstances.
-N/A N/A N/A
+N/A 6.7 Demonstrating professional responsibility, integrity, and ethical conduct The teacher's professional responsibilities, conduct and integrity are not always demonstrated.
+N/A The teacher regularly maintains a high standard of personal integrity and commitment to student learning and the profession in all circumstances.
+N/A